-Adults who were never able to receive orthodontic treatment to correct the position of their teeth, or who have developed alignment problems as time went on, can enjoy all the benefits from modern orthodontic treatment by getting adult braces installed on their teeth.
+Adults who were never able to receive orthodontic treatment to correct the position of their teeth, or who have developed alignment problems as time went on, can enjoy all the benefits of modern orthodontic treatment by getting adult braces installed on their teeth.
 We are certain that you will find useful information in this article.

 The journey for every patient will be unique, but it all starts with an orthodontist’s initial revision.
 The orthodontist will make sure that your teeth are as clean as they can be and start applying some adhesive over your tooth, setting it, and placing the bracket over your tooth.
 After securing all the brackets, your orthodontist will also install metal bands that help secure the braces in the correct position.
 After those two components are installed, the orthodontist proceeds with the installation of the archwire, finally connecting all the brackets.
 You don’t have to worry about metal wires hurting your mouth because the orthodontist will make sure to cut any excess to avoid hurting you.

 The entire process takes between 1 to 2 hours, and it is virtually painless.
 Make sure you let your orthodontist know if there is any discomfort at any point, especially during the installation of the metal bands, so they can make the necessary adjustments.
 You will be done very quickly, and you can resume your daily routine almost instantly.
 Adults have a busy schedule, so you may still have two important questions.